Jahanvi008/InvoiceGenerator/README.md

 ## Project Background

 This project was initiated during the Global Hack Week: Open Source, where developers from around the world collaborate on open-source projects.
-The main thought behing this project was to use as many open sources as possible to create something impactful.
+The main thought behind this project was to use as many open sources as possible to create something impactful.
 I created this Invoice Generator to address the invoicing needs of freelancers and service providers, making it easier for them to create clear and professional invoices for their clients.

 ## Goal and Use Case